 How to Fix a Frozen Air Conditioner

-Summer’s coming (believe it or not) and here's a typical scenario with the average homeowner: They’re at home, minding their own business, having a bowl of popcorn and watching their favorite TV show, when suddenly he/she hears terrible sound; drip... drip... drip.
-They look over to see the cat licking at a puddle that's steadily forming on the dining room floor.
-In a flash: Anxiety, stress, and that ”oh brother!” feeling.
-How did the leak start?; water heater, leaky toilet, shower, faucet?
-Not necessarily – the air conditioning equipment may be frozen.
-This can happen anywhere, from Denver to Thailand, regardless of weather.
+Summer’s coming (as hard as it is to believe right now) and here’s a typical scenario with the average homeowner: They’re at home, minding their own business, happily indulging a bowl of popcorn and watching a movie, when suddenly he/she hears awful sound; drip… drip… drip.
+They look over to see the cat licking at a puddle that’s slowly forming on the kitchen floor.
+Just like that, the mood changes: Worry, stress, and that “how much will this cost?” feeling.
+Where did the leak come from?; water heater, leaky toilet, shower, faucet?
+Nope – the central air conditioner is frozen solid.
+This can occur anywhere, from Fort Lauderdale to Thailand, regardless of weather.

 Why Air Conditioners Freeze

-When a central air conditioner freezes up, what actually freezes is the condenser unit's evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Denver area home.
+The evaporator coil is the component of a central A/C unit that actually freezes.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Fort Lauderdale area home.
 There are two primary reasons the evaporator coil may freeze:

-Either way, the outcome is that the air conditioner's evaporator coil does not properly disperse the heat, and consequently 'overcools' itself.
-The result of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
-Yep, the A/C transformed into an old-school icebox.
+Either way, the outcome is that the air conditioner’s evaporator coil does not properly disperse the heat, and consequently ‘overcools’ itself.
+The impact of this super-cooling is condensation (that’s water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+In short, the A/C transformed into an old-school icebox.

 What Might You Do When Your A/C Freezes?

-1. Turn the system completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
-It is important that the A/C system is completely OFF.
+- Turn the unit completely off at the thermostat, and do not just move up the temperature on the thermostat.
+Ensure the A/C system is completely OFF.

-2. Check to ensure that the airflow around your system is unrestricted.
-Replace the furnace or air handler's filter and replace any return air filters.
-Open all the registers completely and verify that they are not impeded by furniture or drapery.
+- Do what you can to ensure airflow is not restricted.
+Replace the furnace or air handler’s filter along with any return air filters.
+Open all the registers completely and confirm that they are not blocked by furniture or drapes.

 What Does it Cost to Repair?

-This can become a costly repair.
-When your air conditioner ices over it can lead to a compressor replacement.
-Replacing your compressor could cost as much as a downpayment on a high efficiency model.
-Actually, many homeowners are forced to pick between installing a new system vs repairing the old unit.
-If you act quickly and call a ACE-certified technician, you have better odds of having a less expensive emergency.
+This can lead to an expensive repair.
+When your AC freezes over it can lead to a compressor replacement.
+Replacing your compressor could easily cost as much as a downpayment on a new system.
+Unfortunately, many homeowners are forced to pick between installing a new system or repairing the damaged unit.
+If you move fast, follow the instructions, and call a ACE-certified technician, you have better odds of having a less expensive repair.

-Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
-If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+Your technician will advise you of the exact cause and how to avoid the issue from happening again.
+If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.